-(k).
+(l).
 Impairment of long-lived assets

 The Group reviews its long-lived assets for impairment whenever events or changes in circumstances indicate that the carrying amount of an asset may no longer be recoverable.
 When these events occur, the Group measures impairment by comparing the carrying value of the long-lived assets to the estimated undiscounted future cash flows expected to result from the use of the assets and their eventual disposition.
 If the sum of the expected undiscounted cash flow is less than the carrying amount of the assets, the Group would recognize an impairment loss, which is the excess of carrying amount over the fair value of the assets, using the expected future discounted cash flows.
-There was no impairment of long-lived assets for the years ended December 31, 2020, 2021 and 2022.
+There was no impairment of long-lived assets for the years ended December 31, 2021, 2022 and 2023.

-(l).
+(m).
 Long-term investments

-For an investee over which the Group holds less than 20% voting interest and has no ability to exercise significant influence, the investments are accounted for under the cost method.
+For an investee over which the Group holds less than 20% voting interest and has no ability to exercise significant influence, the investments are accounted for under the cost method

 For an investee over which the Group has the ability to exercise significant influence, but does not own a majority equity interest or otherwise control, the Group accounted for those using the equity method.
 Significant influence is generally considered to exist when the Group has an ownership interest in the voting stock of the investee between 20% and 50%.
 Other factors, such as representation on the investee's board of directors, voting rights and the impact of commercial arrangements, are also considered in determining whether the equity method of accounting is appropriate.
-Under the equity method of accounting, the Group's share of the investee's results of operations is reported as share of losses of equity method investments in the consolidated statements of comprehensive (loss)/income.
+Under the equity method of accounting, the Group's share of the investee's results of operations is reported as share of losses of equity method investments in the consolidated statements of comprehensive income/(loss).

 The process of assessing and determining whether impairment on an investment is other than temporary requires a significant amount of judgment.
 To determine whether an impairment is other than temporary, management considers whether it has the ability and intent to hold the investment until recovery and whether evidence indicating the carrying value of the investment is recoverable outweighs evidence to the contrary.
 Evidence considered in this assessment includes the reasons for the impairment, the severity and duration of the decline in value, any change in value subsequent to the period end, and forecasted performance of the investee.
-As of December 31, 2020, 2021 and 2022, management believes no impairment charge is necessary.
+There was nil, nil and \$150,708 of impairment loss of long-term investment for the years ended December 31, 2021, 2022 and 2023, respectively.

-(m).
+(n).
 Fair value measurement